How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

-In addition, we found that solving the DMFT equations with a simple fixed-point iteration scheme did not converge at weak drive intensities, for any $k_0 a$ in the subwavelength regime.
-In this respect, we noticed that this scheme fails even in the simpler case of a Gutzwiller mean field theory, in the regime in which this predicts two simultaneous steady-states \cite{parmeeCooper2018} -- corresponding to a smaller $k_0 a$ than considered here -- as one of them corresponds to a repulsive fixed point.
-To circumvent these convergence problems, we adapted a linear mixing scheme and a Broyden algorithm estimating gradients \cite{zitkoZitko2009}, which can reach convergence at weaker drives.
-We discuss these methods more in detail in \cite{sm}.
+We found that solving the DMFT equations with a simple fixed-point iteration scheme did not converge at weak drive intensities, for any $k_0 a$ in the subwavelength regime.
+In this respect, this scheme fails even in the simpler case of a Gutzwiller mean-field theory, in the regime in which this predicts two simultaneous steady-states \cite{parmeeCooper2018} -- though this corresponds to smaller $k_0 a$s than considered here --, as one of them corresponds to a repulsive fixed point.
+To circumvent similar convergence problems, we implemented gradient-based methods (and/or a linear mixing scheme), which can in principle reach convergence at all fixed points (see SM Note \ref{sm:numerical_schemes}).